sts10/tidy/readme.markdown

             Remove all words with non-alphabetic characters from new list.
 Words with diacritcis and other non-Latin characters will remain

-        --remove-nonascii
-            Remove all words that have any non-ASCII characters from new list

-        --samples
+    -s, --samples
             Print a handful of pseudorandomly selected words from the created list to the terminal.
             Should NOT be used as secure passphrases

+    -S, --remove-suffix
+            Remove suffix words from new list

         --sides-as-letters
             When printing dice roll next to word in output, use letters to represent numbers higher